-NOTE: Information on the DMin Program at TST is currently under revision.
-Revisions will be completed by September 1, 2014.
+NOTE: Information regarding the DMin Program at TST is currently being updated.
+Updates will be completed by September 8, 2014.

 A letter from the Director of the Doctor of Ministry Program